 The Asylum for Wayward Victorian Girls has gone through several iterations, with aspirations to culminate in a Broadway musical.
 It was first published as a beautifully illustrated hard-cover book in 2009, and Emilie herself recorded an updated audiobook version that came out last year.
 With each iteration, Emilie has perfected the story, removing unnecessary bits, adding new scenes, and keeping her fans in the loop throughout the whole process.
 She has quite the cult following, who call themselves the Plague Rats.
 Now we have the ebook, complete with doodled clues and web links to puzzles that unlock embedded musical clips, which combine to create an immersive, multi-sensory reading experience.
 The clues allegedly add up to point to the location of a buried treasure, a special on-theme necklace created by Emilie.
 As of this writing, no one has yet solved the mystery.
 There is also a secret Facebook page for readers to support each other as they solve the puzzles and participate in a series of Instagram challenges to promote the book.
 If you love close-knit fandoms, you may want to see if the plague rats are your kind of crowd.

 Hark!
-I am issuing a PLAGUE RAT CHALLENGE in 20 Rounds!⠀ ⠀ How far will YOU get?⠀ ⠀ Let’s play, Ratties!!!⠀ ⠀ ROUND 1!⠀ ⠀ Step 1: Take a photo of your best “Rat Claw” in front of the Amazon screen showing the date you pre-ordered the new Asylum eBook.
+I am issuing a PLAGUE RAT CHALLENGE in 20 Rounds!⠀ ⠀ How far will YOU get?⠀ ⠀ Let’s play, Ratties!!!⠀ ⠀ ROUND 1!⠀ ⠀ Step 1: Take a photo of your best “Rat Claw” in front of the Amazon screen showing the date you ordered the new Asylum eBook.
 (If you return to the Asylum eBook page after your order goes through, the page will show a message containing this information—try it and see!).
 You can check out my own example above.
-Get as creative as you like with your Claw as I will repost those who blow my little mind.⠀ ⠀ Step 2: Post your photo to Instagram, and include hashtags #TheAsylumBook AND #TheAsylumForWaywardVictorianGirls AND #PlagueRatChallengeRound1.
-You MUST include all three tags so that I can find you!
-Lastly, you must include the link to your post in the comments section of this post you are now reading. ⠀ Step 3: Check your comments.
+Get as creative as you like with your Claw as I will repost those who blow my little mind.⠀ ⠀ Step 2: Post your photo to Instagram (make sure your account is set to “public”), and include hashtags #TheAsylumBook AND #TheAsylumForWaywardVictorianGirls AND #PlagueRatChallengeRound1.
+Lastly, you must then *EMAIL THE LINK to your post to firstname.lastname@example.org* (updated instructions so you no longer have to wait ages!) ⠀ Step 3: Check your comments.
 I will personally respond to your post (give me a moment), and assign you your own ASYLUM INMATE NUMBER to keep for life, along with your instructions for Round 2!⠀ ⠀ Are you committed?⠀ ⠀ (P.S.
 Don't have the eBook yet?
-It's only $2.99, and it's friggen magical! ***LINK IN BIO***)⠀ ⠀ #PlagueRats #PlagueRatsRule #PlagueRatRevolution #amazonbestseller
+Seriously?
+It's the price of a cup of tea, and it's effing magical! ***LINK IN BIO***)⠀ ⠀ #PlagueRats #PlagueRatsRule #PlagueRatRevolution #amazonbestseller . . . . . https://www.asylumemporium.com/collections/ebooks/products/ebook-the-asylum-for-wayward-victorian-girls

 The trigger warnings for this book are many: Rape, abuse, violence, suicide attempts, abortion and miscarriage, sexual harassment by a mental health professional.
 It is not a light read, nor, at times, a happy one.
 But through it, Emilie addresses some important messages, including problems that plague the mental health industry, how to find strength in the midst of depression, and the power of sisterhood.